Shivambh28/ezToggle/README.md

 ezToggle
 ========
-Easily toggle with set min height divs or forms using ezToggle.js.
-Simple yet powerful.
+Easily slideToggle between divs using a main selector element.
+Simple and easy to use.
 Created by Shivam Bhalla.

 How to Use:
 -----------